Visionary Scope Creep will derail your Web Design Project.

 Visionary “Founder” clients are often very successful because they take risks.
 They work on groundbreaking ideas that take months and may not come to fruition for years.
 For some web design agencies creating a forward-looking website can be very fulfilling.
 One of the pitfalls of working with a visionary on a project is visionary scope creep.

 Visionary scope creep happens when web design projects grow beyond the bounds of time, cost, and quality.

-Most visionaries will admit they will jump into a simple project that solves a problem right now and it suddenly becomes a long term project that takes the company in a new direction and cost thousands.
+Most visionaries will admit they will jump into a simple project that solves a problem right now.
+Then it suddenly becomes a long-term project that takes the company in a new direction and costs thousands.
 Unfortunately, this often results in a huge scope creep web design project that fails to launch.

-By nature, a visionary client will offer a continuous flow of design changes that seem small to them but are in fact large backend development tasks.
-If the marketing agency does not have a strong project management procedure to handle new requests, there will be challenges.
+By nature, a visionary client will offer a continuous flow of design changes.
+They may seem small to them but are in fact large backend development tasks.
+If the web design agency does not have a project management procedure to handle new requests, there will be challenges.

-You can help your client avoid this pitfall by carefully documenting what is included in each web design project.
-When presenting a project plan to a visionary leader take the extra step of documenting what functionality and features are NOT included.
+You can help your client avoid this pitfall by carefully documenting the scope of the web design project.
+When presenting a project plan to a visionary leader, formalize what functionality and features are NOT included.
 Setting this expectation helps the client visualize the boundaries they must work within.

 Here Are 4 Tips To Help You Avoid “Visionary Scope Creep”

 Be aware that your visionary client became successful by “coloring outside the lines.”
 Even if you set great expectations, a visionary will still try to add forward-looking functionality.
 When your visionary clients presents you with a new idea for the website design, suggest to turn the new request into a new smaller project that is independent of the initial scope.
 Explain that small projects have a much greater chance of success.
 Project managers will often split large projects into smaller ones to ensure that it gets completed.